 Tab.
-9: Most recent firmware versions
+9: Most recent firmware versions as of 6 June 2019

 From time to time, Vescent will upgrade the firmware for controlling the SLICE-QTC.
 The procedure to upgrade the firmware is given here.

 Host GUI

 If accessed through a PC Host GUI, the Settings screen (figure 42) also has the ability to assign the COM port for the device.
 If viewed through the GUI, there are no brightness or volume controls as these should be set on the PC directly.